lucabocha/NetworkAutomation/How to: Build Eve-NG Lab.md

         net.ipv4.ip_forward=1

-  - Reload this configuration so the changes made can be applied
+  - Reload the configuration so the changes made can be applied

         sysctl -p /etc/sysctl.conf